MinaH94/Dynamic-Mem-Lib/README.md

 #include "DynamicMemAlloc.h"
 #include <stdio.h>

-/* this pointers will hold the addresses of the allocated memory blocks */ void* ptr;
+/* these pointers will hold the addresses of the allocated memory blocks */ void* ptr;
 void* ptr1;